This information will help you maintain your nutrition after your bowel surgery.

 - Weight loss

 These symptoms make up what is called short bowel syndrome.
-You can help your bowel adapt by following the nutrition guidelines in this resource.
-The guidelines may also help to ease your symptoms.
+You can reduce these symptoms by following the guidelines in this resource.

 Eat 6 to 8 small meals a day

 - Eating small, frequent meals will put less stress on your shortened bowel.
 Small meals help control your symptoms, and will result in better digestion and absorption.